History of Chinese immigration to Canada: 1980s–90s

 The 1980s saw movement of Chinese in Canada from the ethnic enclaves of Chinatowns to outlying suburbs of major Canadian cities.
 This movement was seen by some as changing the fabric of some communities with the establishment of new ethnic enclaves, commercial areas, and use of Chinese-language signage.
-Carole Bell, Deputy Mayor of Markham, Ontario, expressed that the overwhelming Chinese presence in the city was causing other residents to move out of Markham.
-Additionally during the 1980s, local communities in Toronto and Vancouver have accused the Chinese immigrants for hyperinflating property prices.
+Carole Bell, Deputy Mayor of Markham, Ontario, said that the overwhelming Chinese presence in the city was causing other residents to move out of Markham.
+Additionally during the 1980s, local communities in Toronto and Vancouver blamed the Chinese immigrants for hyperinflating property prices.

 During the mid-1980s and early 1990s, Canada's recession and growth of the Chinese economy resulted in a shift in Chinese migration in Canada.
 Attracted by the employment opportunities back home, some newer immigrants moved back, with many retaining their Canadian citizenship.
-This resulted in the phenomenon of astronaut families, whereby the husband, being the money-earner, would only visit Canada once or twice a year, usually during December or the summer months, but the rest of his family would live in Canada.
+This resulted in the phenomenon of astronaut families, where the husband and money-earner would only visit Canada once or twice a year, usually in December or in summer, while the rest of the family would live in Canada.

 The Chinese community also sought redress for past injustices done against them.
 Since the early 1980s, there has been a campaign to redress the Head Tax paid by Chinese entering Canada from 1885 to 1923, led by the CCNC.
 However, the movement did not gather enough support to be noticed by the government until the 1990s.
-Still, the government was largely resistant to the calls of apologizing and refunding the head tax to the payers or their descendants.
+Still, the government was largely resistant to the calls to apologize and refund the head tax to the payers or their descendants.
 Canadian courts also ruled that while the government had no legal obligation to redress the head tax, it had a moral obligation to do so.
 The Liberal governments of the 1990s adopted the position of "no apology, no compensation" as the basis of negotiating with the Chinese groups and were criticized for stonewalling the Chinese community.